dgroomes/stackoverflow-look-back/README.md

     * Enable the *Developer mode* toggle control in the upper right corner of the page
 1. Install the extension
     * Click the *Load unpacked* button
-    * In the file finder window that opens, find the directory `src/extension/chromium-manifest-v3` and click *Select*
+    * In the file finder window that opens, find the directory `src/extension/chromium-manifest-v2` and click *Select*
-        * Alternatively, install the Chromium Manifest V2 extension in the directory `src/extension/chromium-manifest-v2`
     * It's installed!
 1. Open StackOverflow
     * Go to <https://stackoverflow.com/> in your browser